JeffreyBull76/CI_project4/README.md

 ## **Lessons Learned**
   * Now at the end of this project, it is worth noting, were a live version to be required I would approach the models and DB structure differently, also the technology used.
     * I would separate the images into their own model which would make manipulating and serving them to the site much easier.
     * I would use react as this would allow for far better communication between Cloudinary and the site.
-It would solve many of the niggles performance issues I encountered.
+It would solve many of the niggles and performance issues I encountered.
     * I would also separate the comments into their own model, so the comments sections could be made more like a forum thread under each image.
   * Using Angular and/or react: Seemed beyond the scope of this project.
-As a proof of concept it remains a solid framework, in production using one of those frameworks would solve many of the issues above.
+As a proof of concept it remains a solid starting point, in production using one of those frameworks would solve many of the issues above.
   * I feel with the above taken into account and recognized it serves as a good base for a project which could be reworked or ideated on in future versions.

 <br />